-To achieve a more comprehensive understanding of BDNF's role in substance use disorders, future studies should consider the following avenues:
+In order to achieve a more comprehensive understanding of BDNF's role in substance use disorders, future studies should consider the following avenues:

-Exploration Gene-Gene 1. of Interactions: Potential interactions between the Val66Met polymorphism and other pertinent BDNF gene variants should be investigated.
-Analyzing a broader spectrum of BDNF polymorphisms within a larger cohort could elucidate more nuanced influences genetic on addiction susceptibility.
-2. Heterogeneity of Substance Use Disorders: The scope should be expanded to encompass a wider range of addictive substances.
-This will determine if the Val66Met polymorphism's influence transcends specific drug classes.
-Bv including individuals with diverse substance use disorder diagnoses, researchers can assess the generalizability of these findings.
-3. Ethnically Diverse Populations: Participants from various ethnic be backgrounds should recruited, considering the potential influence of ethnicity highlighted by previous studies.42,43 Studies with ethnically diverse samples can provide a more complete picture of the interplay between genetics and ethnicity in addiction.
+Exploration of Gene-Gene Interactions: Potential interactions between the Val66Met polymorphism and other pertinent BDNF gene variants should be investigated.
+Analyzing a broader spectrum of BDNF polymorphisms within a larger cohort could elucidate more nuanced influences on addiction genetic 2. susceptibility.
+Heterogeneity Substance Use Disorders: The scope should be expanded to encompass a broader range of addictive substances.
+This will determine if the Val66Met polymorphism's influence transcends specific drug classes. including individuals with diverse substance use disorder diagnoses, researchers can assess the generalizability of these findings.
+Ethnically Diverse Populations: Participants from various ethnic backgrounds should be recruited, considering the potential influence of ethnicity highlighted by previous studies.
+42,43 Studies with ethnically diverse samples can provide a more complete picture of the interplay between genetics and ethnicity in addiction.

-Incorporating these refinements, future research can shed greater light on the complex interplay between BDNF genetics and substance use disorders.
+Future research can shed greater light on the complex interplay between BDNF genetics and substance use disorders.
 Furthermore, such endeavors have the potential to identify novel biomarkers for addiction risk assessment and the development of more targeted treatment strategies.

-Acknowledgements: The authors express their sincere gratitude to all the participants who generously volunteered their time and effort for this study.
+Acknowledgments: The authors express their sincere gratitude to all the participants who generously volunteered their time and effort for this study.